foundry-rs/starknet-foundry/docs/src/testing/test-attributes.md

 ### `#[test]`

 Marks the function as a test case, to be visible for test collector.
-The function marked with this attribute must be "panickable" (have at least a theoretical possibility of panic) in order to be run & assessed correctly.

 Read more about test collection [here](./test-collection.md).

 ### `#[ignore]`